PontusIK/AIwPy-final/README.md

 ![P](images/pontus/char_0.png) ![o](images/pontus/char_1.png) ![n](images/pontus/char_2.png) ![t](images/pontus/char_3.png) ![u](images/pontus/char_4.png) ![s](images/pontus/char_5.png)

 ### Reflections

+The model isn't prefect but for a demonstration of HTR capabilities, it is good enough.<br/>
+The model isn't entirely at fault for failed predictions either.
+Part of the blame<br/>
+lies with the preprocessing done with opencv4, as it tends to accentuate features of othrewise<br/>
+featureless characters.<br/>
+*see the 2 'l's in "Hello"*

 ---

 #### Training data

 [EMNIST-balanced](https://www.nist.gov/itl/products-and-services/emnist-dataset): Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
 EMNIST: an extension<br/>
 of MNIST to handwritten letters.
 Retrieved from http://arxiv.org/abs/1702.05373